Carson-MD/4400/README.md

 *VERSION 2*<br />

-Purpose: To count the list of positive matches (PM) and negative matches (NM) based on a given drug & gene with Allele<br />
+Purpose: To count the list of positive matches (PM) and negative matches (NM) based on a given drug & gene with Star Notatio Allele<br />
 Use with: Star Notation 'for' Allele's (Not Unique Across All Genes) <br />
 Sample Input / Output:<br />
 Input: effect_score(venlafaxine,'CYP2D9', '*3', PC, NC).<br />